SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-xunit.md

 What's going on in this code?

 * We've updated the expectation from a specific number to the understanding that the X value (in this case) should increase.
+* We've used the `Theory` attribute instead of the `Fact` attribute.
-* We've used the `TestCase` notation, which will pass along specific values to the test
+* We've used the `InlineData` notation, which will pass along specific values to the test
-* We've added and used the `numberOfSpaces` parameter, which gets the value from the test case and uses it in the test.
+* We've added and used the `numberOfSpaces` parameter, which gets the value from the `InlineData` attribute and uses it in the test.

 So, we've effectively turned our test from one test method to three test cases (which will run as separate tests) that check multiple data points.
+We'll apply this `InlineData` to any of the tests that care about moving a number of spaces.

 **Side Note: not everything needs test cases.** Test cases can be a drawback as well.
 You'll want to make sure that if you're using them, that they really are relevant to the test case at hand and aren't unnecessarily lumping tests together.
 If you're trying to test something that has less explicit examples, you might be best off looking at property-based testing, which we'll demonstrate a little later on.
 {: .notice--info}

-{% include santa_checkpoint.html tagname="nunit-04-xcoordinates" priorTag="nunit-03-refactoring" %}
+{% include santa_checkpoint.html tagname="xunit-04-xcoordinates" priorTag="xunit-03-refactoring" %}

 Now we'll apply the tests for the Y coordinates.
 The list of tests in order will be: